pywbem/pywbem/docs/utilities.rst

 * :ref:`mof_compiler`

-  A MOF compiler that takes MOF files as input and creates, updates or removes CIM instances, classes or qualifier types in a CIM repository.
+  A MOF compiler that takes MOF files as input and updates the CIM repository of a WBEM server with the result.

 * :ref:`wbemcli`

-  A WBEM command line interface that provides an interactive Python environment for issuing WBEM operations to a WBEM server.
+  A WBEM client in the form of a shell that provides an interactive Python environment for issuing WBEM operations to a WBEM server.

 .. _`mof_compiler`: